locka99/opcua/docs/client.md

 ### Client API

-The Rust OPC UA client API supports calling most OPC UA services, so what you do is mainly up to you.
-Obviously if you call a service, then the server must implement that service otherwise it may drop the connection.
-Therefore with OPC UA there is usually has to be implicit contract between what the server supports and what the client wants to do.
+The Rust OPC UA client API supports calling most OPC UA services, so what you do is mainly up to you but normally you require knowledge of the server you are calling.
+Otherwise, if you call a service that the server does not implement it may drop the connection.

 ### Life cycle